THE LINUX FOUNDATION PROJECTS

 Not Sure What to Look For?

-The DPDK Review Assistant summarizes patches in plain language and highlights what matters — ABI changes, performance implications, missing tests.
-It won’t write your review, but it makes sure you know where to look.
+The DPDK Review Assistant explains patches in plain language and helps you understand what matters — ABI changes, performance implications, missing tests.
+It won’t write your review, and it will tell you exactly why you shouldn’t post what it generates.
+It’s a reading aid, not a shortcut.

 Ready to Contribute?